-In the summer, the lake is peppered with sail and mortar boats, kayaks, paddle boards, water skiers, swimmers, and windsurfing boards.
+In the summer, the lake is peppered with sail and motor boats, kayaks, paddle boards, water skiers, swimmers, and windsurfing boards.
 In the evenings, you will see people gathered around a fire pit after a steak barbecue singing songs and looking at stars.
 Camping is a way of life.
 It’s no surprise that there are many resorts, campgrounds, and subdivisions to choose from in Joussard.
 There is a public marina, and Western Canada’s largest inland marina, which has over 450 boat slips.
 That marina was built at Shadow Creek Resort in 2014.
 Shadow Creek is just one of many resorts and developments that are attracting people from far and wide.

 Joussard is a great place to call home.
 The hamlet has a brand new primary school, two stores, a community hall, a church, walking trails, and more.
 There is a strong sense of community in Joussard.
 As of 2016, 233 people lived year-round in Joussard, which is 2kms from Highway 2.
 That population more than doubles in the summer.

 Grouard has a rich past and a bright future.
 The hamlet is one of the oldest settlements in Alberta and was once an important trading hub of the north.
 The area was first known as Fort Waterloo and later took the names Lesser Slave Lake Settlement and also Lesser Slave Lake Post.